SyamHaidar/test-programming-mst/backend/README.md

 # Project

-This project is NodeJS with ExpressJS as backend.
+This project using ExpressJS and PostgreSQL for backend.

 ## Setup Project

 Before run this project please follow the step:

-- Create database name same as `DB_DATABASE` in the `.env` file
+- Create your database and setup the database in `.env` file
-- Or you can change the database name from `.env`
 - Run `npm install` in project directory
+- Setup cors from `src/configs/cors.js` to connect API with Frontend
 - Then run `npm run dev` to run project

-Tech use:

-- ExpressJS
-- PostgreSQL